nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [gradle-scm-plugin GitHub page](https://github.com/nebula-plugins/gradle-scm-plugin) for details on how to use it.

-### nebula-core
-Common classes shared by Nebula plugins.
-Adds useful Gradle tasks such as Download, Unzip and Untar.

-Check out the [nebula-core-plugin GitHub page](https://github.com/nebula-plugins/nebula-core-plugin) for details on how to use it.

 ### nebula-gradle-interop

 Kotlin library providing extensions to assist with Gradle iterop and backwards compatibility.